 “I mean,” he told her, “this is what I have in mind…write em down in the book, every bird we see.
-Some’re rare and some aren’t…blue jay, common as dirt, hooded warbler, not especially rare.
+Some’re rare and some aren’t…blue jay, common as dirt, hooded warbler, not especially hard to spot.
 Pileated, probably see one.
 Red-cockaded, not likely…but they’re out there.
 We happen to spot one of those, that’s something to peg on, if you understand me.”

 Now, this also was just an expression.
 His guide struck him as prickly.
 He hadn’t expected a woman, and didn’t have any manners for it.

 “Mr. Arbuthnot, I get along just fine.”
-She’d hefted up his knapsack, his camera bag, and the two canteens; loaded these in the bateau herself.
+She had hefted his knapsack, his camera bag and the two canteens, loaded these in the bateau herself.
 Then put a firm hand on the pole.
-She’d fixed him with a look, when he’d made some move in his seat to rise and take this from her.
+Fixed him with a look, when he’d made some move in his seat to rise and take this from her.

 “I understand you,” she said now.
 “You better keep quiet and listen.
 Audubon wrote…”

 “Yes.”
 He was interrupting.
 He flushed, but his face from the powerful heat was already red and sweat-sheened.
 “Yes…you’re going to say they’ll be calling to each other.”

 He couldn’t see whether, under the brim of her hat, she frowned, but her chin came up.
 She turned her back on him, and launched the bateau into the current.
 Arbuthnot peered through his binocular.
 He jotted in his notebook, perspiration dripping and dampening the page.
 She, with her dark skin, was cool.
 He thought he would not make this remark, but would anyway ask her a rude question.

 The two of them were not getting along so well…maybe it couldn’t hurt in the long run.

 “You better call me Peggy.”